 Government regulators are also putting railways on notice.
 Regulations such as ENISA and NIS in Europe and TSA Directives in the United States require railways to strengthen cybersecurity.

 What makes rail cybersecurity different from “traditional” cybersecurity is that each type of attack can have a different operational impact, so automated risk prioritization is critical.
-Furthermore, the entire rail network needs to be covered in one platform – IT, OT, IoT, signaling, rolling stock, legacy assets – to ensure operational and business continuity.
+Furthermore, the entire rail network needs to be covered in one railway cybersecurity platform – IT, OT, IoT, signaling, rolling stock, legacy assets – to ensure operational and business continuity.

 Safe and reliable Tube travel is the norm – until it isn’t.
 The coronation is an attractive time for threat actors to demonstrate their capacities for interruption and destruction, and the rail systems need to be prepared.